When economic uncertainty prevails, these steps can help make sure your wealth planning supports the next generation.

-Given the often complex nature of HNWIs' wealth profiles, providing for their children and younger generations during a recession can mean revisiting their wealth plans to adapt accordingly.
-But before looking at the key considerations when doing so, it's important to understand the context driving these decisions.
+For high-net-worth individuals – who often have complex wealth profiles – a recession can mean revisiting your wealth plans to ensure your children and younger generations are adequately provided for.
+But before looking at what this means in practice, it’s important to understand the context driving these decisions.

 “It’s understandable that talk of a recession can be alarming, especially because people will have memories of the recessions that occurred after the global financial crisis and at the height of the COVID-19 pandemic,” says Chris Wilson, an investment counsellor for RBC Wealth Management in the British Isles.
 “Not to trivialise it in any way, but while this recession may have implications for investments, it is one of a series of market events and should be viewed as part of a bigger picture.”